 Target: The share of Service shall in the long term amount to 30 percent of net sales.
-In 2021, the share increased, mainly due to a larger installed base in the battery and data center technology, and new insight gained in one product group or specific application can be introduced in other product groups or applications.
-Continuous development of new applications and upskilling also provide opportunities to continuously update the offering in order to stay competitive.
+In 2021, the share increased, mainly due to a larger installed base in the battery and data center seaments.

 All major suppliers must sign the Code of Conduct